benson-au/pokemon_sprite_diffusion/README.md

 # T-DDPM
-A transformer based implementation of the DDPM model from
+A transformer based implementation of the diffusion model from

 > **Ho, Jonathan and Jain, Ajay and Abbeel, Pieter.**
 > *Denoising Diffusion Probabilistic Models*.
 Advances in Neural Information Processing Systems **33** (2020).